rizk-omarsherif/python-tasks/README.md

 # python-tasks
-A collection of Python programming tasks completed as part of the Embedded Linux Diploma under supervision of Eng.
+A collection of Python programming tasks and exercises completed as part of the Embedded Linux Diploma under supervision of Eng.
 Moatasem Elsayed